umati/Sample-Server/README.md

 This repository automatically builds a sample server container image to use image for your local development purposes.
 Pull this public image at: `docker pull ghcr.io/umati/sample-server:main`

-To run this image you need a docker installation and than typically:
+To run this image you need a Docker installation and than typically:
 `docker run -d -p 4840:4840 ghcr.io/umati/sample-server:main`

-Refer to the [docker documentation](https://docs.docker.com/) for details.
+Refer to the [Docker documentation](https://docs.docker.com/) for details.

 ## Local Usage